Gauthamjm007/Backend-NodeJS-Golang-Interview_QA/README.md

 | 20 | [How to provide file download using express?](#how-to-provide-file-download-using-express)|
 | 21 | [How To Allow Cors In Expressjs  Explain With An Example?](#how-to-allow-cors-in-expressjs--explain-with-an-example)|

- How To Allow Cors In Expressjs?
-Explain With An Example?

 ## Express Js